Learning Center September 9, 2021 Updated Date: May 22, 2025Reading Time: 8 minutes

 Risk = Likelihood of a Data Breach X Impact of a Data Breach/Cost

 Then, based on the results, prioritize your vendors by assigning a risk rating of high, medium, or low.
-Often the vendors who handle the most business-critical operations or the most sensitive data will likely be rated medium or high.
+Often, the vendors who handle the most business-critical operations or the most sensitive data will likely be rated medium or high.
 Be aware that this method sometimes won’t give you all the information you need, because sometimes you can’t know the vendors’ likelihood of experiencing a breach.
-They may not be aware, either — some of their assets may be insecure, or they may have been breached and not yet know.
+They may not be aware, either — some of their assets may be insecure or may have been breached and not yet known.

 3. Monitor your vendors continuously